YOUR LIFE

 blank

-If you are becoming a parent due to adoption or placement of a child for foster care, there are a number of things you will need to know about taking time off as well as things you will want to consider regarding your benefits.
+If you are becoming a parent due to adoption, placement of a child for foster care or legal guardianship, there are a number of things you will need to know about taking time off as well as things you will want to consider regarding your benefits.

 Family Medical Leave Act (FMLA)

-Family Medical Leave is unpaid leave that provides job protection for up to 12 weeks for your own serious health condition, to provide care for an immediate family member with a serious health condition, or for bonding with a child placed in your care through adoption or foster care.
+Family Medical Leave is unpaid leave that provides job protection for up to 12 weeks for bonding with a child placed in your care through adoption, foster care or legal guardianship.
 Eligible employees may take FMLA leave before the actual placement if an absence from work is required for the placement to proceed.
-You’re required to use your available PTO while on leave, otherwise it will be unpaid FMLA.
-If you have no PTO, then the days absent will be unpaid.
-Leave for the bonding would need to be concluded within 12 months of the placement.
-Intermittent bonding FMLA is not allowed.
+You are required to use your available PTO while on leave, but may retain up to 80 hours of PTO.
+If you do not have available PTO, FMLA Child Bonding leave will be unpaid.

 For more information on how to initiate an FMLA claim click here.

-For more information on Powell’s Leave of Absence Policy, go to Company Policies on Powell’s company intranet, Intersect.
+For more information on Powell’s Leave of Absence Policy, go to Company Policies on Powell’s company intranet, Intersect, or contact your local HR Department.

 Preparing for your time-off